-Suntrust Properties, Inc. ("SPI"), incorporated on November 14, 1997, develops master-planned self-sustaining residential communities and condominiums in Cavite, Laguna, Batangas, Baguio, Davao and Metro Manila that provide affordable homes for the low- to moderate-income families.
-The developments focus on space-saving and functionality features.
-In March2011, MEG acquired 50% majority interest in SPI.
+Suntrust Properties, Inc. ("SPI"), incorporated on November 14, 1997, develops master-planned self-sustaining residential communities in Cavite and Laguna and condominiums in Metro Manila that provide affordable homes for the low- to moderate-income families.
+The developments that focus on space-saving and functionality features include Gentri Heights, Sherwood Hills, Riva Bella in Cavite; Sta.
+Rosa Heights, Sta.
+Rosa Hills and The Mandara in Laguna; Suntrust Adriatico Gardens, Parkview and Treetop Villas in Manila.
+In March 2011, MEG acquired 50% majority interest in SPI.
 In 2013, MEG acquired 100% ownership by buying out the minority interests of Empire East and another related party.